nwoods/KinZfitter/README.md

     Keep the order the same as vector<reco::Candidate *> selectedLeptons

-4. Setup, refit and get the refitted results:
+4.Setup, refit and get the refitted results:

    In your analyzer, do